sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ### Adding more student upgrades

 Now suppose a third student arrives after the previous upgrades have been applied.
-The intstructor again opens the .course file, selects Configuration, and clicks `Adjust upgrades...`.
+The instructor again opens the .course file, selects Configuration, and clicks `Adjust upgrades...`.
 Note the message at the bottom of the dialog that only one of the student projects will be upgraded.

 *Without making any changes to the numbers entered,* the instructor again clicks `Apply changes`.
 The third student project is now upgraded.